danieldelcore/rbd-voice-sensor/README.md

 _Why Voice?_

-Imagine dragging and dropping Jira tickets in a standup using only your voice.
-Or improving accessiblity for people with a physical disability.
+Make drag and drop experiences beautiful for people with physical disabilities.

 ## Get started 🏗